williamenck/williamenck.github.io/_posts/2022-07-05-aghora-tantra.md

 layout: post
 title: Aghora Tantra
 ---
+This is a version of <a href="https://www.williamquetzal.org/the-quixotic-narco-slayers/">The Quixotic Narco Slayers</a> that I wrote for some old yogi friends.
+During these adventures there was a parallel  drama that was occurring simultaneously.
+I felt this parallel drama had too much synchronicity to seem believable if it were included in “The Quixotic Narco Slayers”, and so I include the parallel drama in the following account.

 A few weeks before the following adventures started I had a dream that prepared me for the experience.
 The guru appeared as an officer giving me orders to jump out of an airplane.
 I was a paratrooper and was the only soldier in the airplane with Him and I realized I had no parachute.
 I looked at him and saw a glimmer in his eye, so as to say that everything will be fine.
 I could see that there was only rocky mountains below me and that, rationally, even if I had a parachute there would be nowhere to land.
 It was an order and I felt joy in obeying and so I jumped.
 I merged with the light in the infinite sky and became as light as the immense atmosphere as I floated down in pure bliss.

 The meaning of the dream became very clear a week later while I was alone in the desert base and the narco assassins had me surrounded.
 There is no doubt that the fearlessness and immense bliss I felt during those apparently dangerous times was due to the dream with the guru.
 I have had many dreams with Him over the years and every one of them was very significant and often involved what one could call "miracles."